-Forming a habit that serves you takes time, or, more accurately, plenty of repetitive action for it to 'take root' in your life.
+Forming a habit that serves you takes time, or, more accurately, plenty of repetitive action for it to take root in your life.

-Try the following strategies to successfully break your bad habits and replace them with those that support a more effective and efficient way to live and work:
+Here are four strategies to successfully break your bad habits and replace them with those that support a more effective and efficient way to live and work:

 Changing bad habits takes awareness and concentration, but this can soon become diluted if you attempt to tackle more than one at a time.